Have you seen one of

 some good ideas for what to draw on black paper?

-generally more rough than normal paper and it can be hard to draw
+Black paper is generally rougher than normal paper and it can be hard to draw details on it.

 The larger the